NoisyLion6773/gogogo/README.md

 - download this repository
 - copy the path of install.ps1
 - paste it into powershell and press enter
-- follow the instructions on powershell
+- follow the instructions in powershell

 ## using
 drag a setup on gogogo or paste a path of setup to the app that's it!